 The first ingredient in this dog food is turkey.
 Turkey is considered “the clean combination of flesh and skin… derived from the parts or whole carcasses of turkey”.1

 Turkey is naturally rich in the ten essential amino acids required by a dog to sustain life.

-The tenth ingredient is we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and found in certain roots and tubers.
+In addition, we note the inclusion of inulin, a starch-like compound made up of repeating units of carbohydrates and typically sourced from chicory root.

 Not only is inulin a natural source of soluble dietary fiber, it’s also a prebiotic used to promote the growth of healthy bacteria in a dog’s digestive tract.

 And lastly, this product contains fish oil.
 Fish oil is naturally rich in the prized EPA and DHA type of omega-3 fatty acids.
 These two high quality fats boast the highest bio-availability to dogs and humans.

 Depending on its level of freshness and purity, fish oil should be considered a commendable addition.

 Based on its ingredients alone, Freshpet Vital Balanced Nutrition dog food rolls appears to be an above-average refrigerated product.